Fallout: New Vegas: Re-evaluation and legacy

 Part of the game's re-evaluation comes from patches that fixed many of its glitches.
 Kat Bailey of VG247 noted once the discourse regarding the technical aspects subsided, players grew to appreciate the game for what it is.
 The subsequent DLC add-ons and the active modding community also contributed to the game's long-lasting appeal.
 PC Gamers Dominic Tarason wrote: "Years of dedicated community efforts have culminated in New Vegas being a better game than ever."
-Notable mods for the game include Tale of Two Wastelands, which combines the maps of Fallout 3 and New Vegas; and Fallout: New California, which serves as a prequel and expands on the courier's story.
-Fallout: The Frontier, a mod that added a new map to the game, was the subject of media attention due to its large size and controversial content.
+Notable mods for the game include Tale of Two Wastelands, which fully combines the games of Fallout 3 and New Vegas; Fallout: New California, which serves as a prequel and expands on the Courier's backstory, and others.
+Fallout: The Frontier, a DLC-sized expansion mod that added a new worldspace with new items, quests, and characters to the game, was the subject of media attention due to its large size and controversial content.
+A "vanilla-plus" modding guide, Viva New Vegas, has received widespread commendation from journalists for its bug fixes and quality of life improvements for new and returning players alike.
+(Note: Attributed to multiple references:)

 Journalists have noted that New Vegas harbors a passionate fanbase within the Fallout fandom.
 Since 2022, a yearly Fallout: New Vegas-themed fan event has been held in Goodsprings, Nevada, the player's in-game starting location.
 Journalists have also noted that some fans negatively compare Fallout 3 and Fallout 4 with New Vegas.
 When compared with New Vegas, fans commonly criticize 3 and 4 for uninteresting storylines, downgraded role-playing mechanics, and limited options for player expression.
 Patricia Hernandez of Kotaku commented: